Amzzy78/Check-your-pecs/README.md

 - __Why it's important__

-  - This section encourages the user to think about why it is importantto check themselves.
+  - This section encourages the user to think about why it is important to check themselves.

 - __What you should do if you find something__